 - Computed tomography may be useful in predicting the extent of skull involvement.

-Swabs are recommended if there has been treatment failure or the situation looks atypical.
+Swabs are not generally recommended but may be useful if there has been treatment failure for otitis externa, or the situation looks atypical.
 If treatment fails or otitis externa recurs frequently, consider sending an ear swab for bacterial and fungal microscopy and culture.
 A swab is best taken from the medial aspect of the ear canal under visualisation to reduce contamination.